TomArcher/node-sandbox/node-sandbox/docs/get-started-setup.md

 ms.date: 3/21/2016
 ---

-# Configure the Node.js environment for Azure
+# Configuring the Node.js environment for Azure

 The following steps guide you through configuring your environment to create and deploy Node.js apps to Azure: